 Is A-level Chemistry worth it?

-Like A-Level math, it is highly valued, and some professions, like medicine, are nearly impossible to enter without having an A-Level in chemistry.
+Like A-Level math or A-level sociology, it is highly valued, and some professions, like medicine, are nearly impossible to enter without having an A-Level in chemistry for year 12.
 This is due to the fact that chemistry calls for a broad variety of abilities that are extremely beneficial for any STEM topic.
 It is one such A-level that can increase the chances of you getting selected for a particular job.
-Having A-level in chemistry also shows your ability to deal with difficult subjects.
+Having an A-level in chemistry also shows your ability to deal with difficult subjects.

 Conclusion